Students of UDS-WA Campus Carry Out Impactful Clean-Up Exercise in Communities

 In conclusion, the UDS-WA campus students showcased their university’s commitment to a developmental project in Damango by organizing a remarkable clean-up initiative in the Canteen and its surrounding areas.
 Through their tireless efforts in clearing blocked gutters, removing stubborn weeds, and tidying up the community, they not only transformed the physical landscape but also inspired a sense of unity and pride within the community.
 The gracious acknowledgement from the surprised policeman further validated the students’ dedication and reaffirmed the importance of such initiatives in fostering positive change.

-According to the assembly man of canteen (Mr. Adam Mohammed),the students numbering thirty-two(32) upon their arrival in the community announced their intention to him and seeked his maximum support which he did not hesitate to secure gloves, mouth mask, rake cutlasses and other equipment from Zoom-lion Ghana
+According to the assemblyman of the canteen (Mr. Adam Mohammed), the students numbering thirty-two(32) upon their arrival in the community announced their intention to him and sought his maximum support which he did not hesitate to secure gloves, mouth mask, rake cutlasses and other equipment from Zoom-lion Ghana

-“ The exercise was well timed since the raining season is almost due.
-This will help avert flooding and prevent, outbreak of diseases such as malaria, cholera, diarrhea and other diseases”.
+“ The exercise was well timed since the rainy season is almost due.
+This will help avert flooding and prevent, outbreaks of diseases such as malaria, cholera, diarrhoea and other diseases”.
 He further said, “The assembly in partnership with traditional leaders are taking pragmatic steps to sustain the clean-up exercise every Saturday”.

 Author: Mensah Kingsley